mathiasgrimm/x/README.md

 * X is a replacement for the common php print_r/var_dump debug approach

-* X provide convenient way to debug in live environments
+* X provides a convenient way to debug in live environment

-* X is plug and play.
-Install now using composer

 Usage